pivotal/docs-tap/cli-plugins/insight/cli-docs/insight.hbs.md

 # Tanzu insight CLI plug-in command reference

-This topic tells you about the The Tanzu Insight CLI plug-in.
+This topic tells you about the Tanzu Insight CLI plug-in.

 ## <a id='synopsis'></a>Synopsis